-The Superintendent shall send the META President a copy of the appointment letter for each new unit member as s/he is employed.
+The Superintendent shall send the META President a copy of the appointment letter for each new unit member within ten (10) calendar days of the date of the appointment letter.

 Buildings and Facilities

 META shall have the right to use school buildings for meetings subject to the approval of the building principal and the META President.